Glycemic Index and Postprandial Glucose

 Two systematic blind spots are worth flagging:

-• Fructose looks safe by GI and isn't.
+- Fructose looks safe by GI and isn't.
 Fructose has a GI around 23 because it doesn't directly trigger pancreatic insulin secretion.
 But hepatic fructose metabolism bypasses phosphofructokinase, the rate-limiting step of glycolysis, and feeds unregulated substrate into de novo lipogenesis.
-Chronic high-fructose intake drives MASLD, hypertriglyceridemia, and hepatic insulin resistance regardless of its low GI.
-Low-GI sweetened products that lean on fructose, agave, or HFCS are not benign because they spare the glucose curve.
+Chronic high-fructose intake drives fatty liver disease (MASLD), hypertriglyceridemia, and hepatic insulin resistance regardless of its low GI.
+Low-GI sweetened products that lean on fructose, agave, or high-fructose corn syrup (HFCS) are not benign because they spare the glucose curve.

 Composite indices like the Carbohydrate Quality Index (CQI) — which combines low GI, high fiber, whole-to-total grain ratio, solid-to-liquid ratio, and minimization of free sugars — track health outcomes better than GI alone.
 Whole foods score high almost mechanically; ultra-processed "low GI" products often don't.